Nailing the Science Behind CBD

 Conclusion

-In addition to our capabilities of assessing antimicrobial activity and chemical analysis of cannabis products, Emery Pharma is also capable of extracting and quantifying these compounds from numerous biological matrices, including saliva, plasma, urine, and stool.
-Additionally, we have experience designing clinical trials and conducting PK analysis from these studies, and we are also licensed to work with Schedule I to V substances, which include cannabis and Δ-9-THC.
+In addition to our capabilities in antimicrobial activity testing and chemical analysis of cannabis products, Emery Pharma is also capable of extracting and quantifying cannabinoids from various biological matrices, including saliva, plasma, urine, and stool.
+We also have extensive experience in clinical trial design, PK analysis, and are DEA-licensed to handle Schedule I to V substances, which include cannabis and Δ-9-THC.

-With our experience in clinical trial design, antimicrobial activity assessment, bioanalytical evaluation of cannabis compounds, and appropriate PK analysis, Emery Pharma is ready to help you in the advancement of your drug product.
-If you are interested in any of these services, please contact us here to get started!
+With our combined expertise in bioanalytical cannabis testing, antimicrobial screening, cannabinoid PK/PD assessment, and clinical study support, Emery Pharma is ready to help advance your CBD or cannabinoid-based drug development program.
+If you are interested in any of these services, please call us at +1 (510) 899-8814 or contact us online to get started!

 References